DA suggests Donald Trump violated silence order with post about secret trial judge's daughter - ExBulletin

 DA suggests Donald Trump violated silence order with post about secret trial judge's daughter

-NEW YORK (AP) Manhattan prosecutors suggested Friday that Donald Trump violated a secrecy order in his criminal case this week by assaulting the judge's daughter and making false statements about her on social media.
+NEW YORK — Manhattan prosecutors suggested Friday that Donald Trump violated a hush money order this week in his criminal hush money case by assaulting the judge's daughter and making false statements about her on social media.

-The Manhattan District Attorney's Office asked Judge Juan M. Merchan to clarify or confirm the scope of the gag order, which he issued Tuesday, and to order the former president and presumptive Republican nominee to immediately renounce any attack against members of his family.
+The Manhattan District Attorney's Office asked Judge Juan M. Merchan to “clarify or confirm” the scope of the silence order, which he issued Tuesday, and to order the former president and Republican candidate presumed to “immediately stop attacking members of his family”.

-In a letter to Merchan, Assistant District Attorney Joshua Steinglass argued that banning statements intended to interfere with or harass court staff or their families put the judge's daughter beyond the reach of Trump's rhetoric.
+In a letter to Merchan, Assistant District Attorney Joshua Steinglass argued that the silencing order's ban on statements intended to interfere with or harass court personnel or their families put the judge's daughter at risk. deviation from Trump's rhetoric.
 He said Trump should be punished for further violations.

-Trump's lawyers argued the prosecutor's office misinterpreted the order and said it did not prohibit him from commenting on Loren Merchan, a political consultant whose firm worked on Trump's rival's campaigns.
+Trump's lawyers argued the prosecutor's office misinterpreted the order and said it did not prohibit him from commenting on Loren Merchan, a political consultant whose firm worked on campaigns for Trump's rival.
 President Joe Biden and other Democrats.

 The trial, which involves allegations that Trump falsified payment records in an attempt to cover up negative stories during his 2016 presidential campaign, is scheduled to begin April 15.
 Trump denies any wrongdoing and has pleaded not guilty to 34 counts of falsifying business records.

-In his posts Wednesday on his Truth Social platform, Trump wrote that Loren Merchan made money working for Get Trump, and he falsely accused her of posting a photo on social media showing him behind the bars.
+In messages posted Wednesday to his Truth Social platform, Trump wrote that Loren Merchan “makes money working to 'get Trump'” and falsely accused her of posting a photo on social media on showing behind bars.

-A spokesperson for the New York state court system said Trump's claim was false and that the social media account Trump was referring to no longer belonged to Loren Merchan.
+A spokesperson for the New York state court system said Trump's claim was false and that the social media account Trump was referring to no longer belonged to Loren Mercan.

-The account on X, formerly known as Twitter, is not linked to her email address nor has she posted under that handle since deleting the account.
-Rather, it is about the reconstitution last April and the manipulation of an account that she abandoned long ago, said court spokesman Al Baker.
+The account on X, formerly known as Twitter, “is not linked to her email address nor has she posted under that handle since she deleted the account.”
+Rather, it is about the reconstitution, last April, and manipulation of an account that she abandoned a long time ago,” said court spokesperson Al Baker.

-In the same Truth Social articles, Trump complained that his gag order was illegal, un-American and unconstitutional.
-He said Judge Merchan was wrongly trying to deprive me of my First Amendment right to speak out against Democratic rivals' militarization of law enforcement.
+In the same Truth Social articles, Trump complained that his gag order was “unlawful, un-American and unconstitutional.”
+He said Judge Merchan was “wrongly attempting to deprive me of my First Amendment right to speak out against the militarization of law enforcement” by his Democratic rivals.

 The silence order, requested by prosecutors, prohibits Trump from making or directing others to make public statements on his behalf about jurors or potential witnesses in the secret trial, such as his lawyer-turned-enemy Michael Cohen and porn star Stormy Daniels. .

-In his letter, Steinglass implored the judge to make it clear to Trump that the silence order protects his family, the Braggs family and the family members of everyone else covered by the silence order.
-He urged Merchan to warn Trump that his recent conduct is contumacious and to order him to desist immediately.
+In his letter, Steinglass implored the judge to “make clear” to Trump that the silence order protects his family, Bragg's family and the family members of all others covered by the silence order.
+He urged Merchan to warn Trump “that his recent conduct is contumacious and to order him to desist immediately.”

 A violation of the silence order could result in detention for contempt of court, a fine or even imprisonment.